 First off, each card has a four-character string of characters on the bottom.
 Please note that the picture on the card is only loosely related to the four characters, which are essentially random (as are the arrows).
 The first character in the string is your card’s attack value.
 This value… is in hexadecimal.
 Kyle, a grown man who has used computers and played video games for entire life, and knew me for every year I was still a programmer, has never even heard of hexadecimal!
 And why should he?
 And yet here these numbers are in a game designed and styled for children!
 If you’ve never heard of hexadecimal, you might benefit from looking it up if you want to understand Tetra Master, but let’s just say that the numbers 0-9 mean the same thing they do in everyday numbers, while the letters A-F indicate the numbers 10-15.
 Since we’re only dealing with single digits here, that’s all you need to know.

 Thankfully, I’m not going to get into that, because it is awful.
-Let’s just say the experience is a four-step process that’s still heavily randomized and leave it at that.
+Let’s just say the experience is a four-step process that’s still heavily randomized, that attacks can chain into other cards (reader MarissaBlackwing points out that having no arrows can be helpful here!) and leave it at that.
 Remember: the game explains none of this, and the level of randomness seems especially high if you don’t understand exactly what’s going on.
 You almost have to understand the exact math to get good at Tetra Master, and that’s just bullshit, because the game never tells you about it.
 Besides, shouldn’t a card game work without the need for a computer to generate a four-step randomized formula between moves?
 When actual card game designers (a European company named Dino) got their hands on Tetra Master, to make a real-world version, they redesigned it pretty darned heavily to make it playable at a decent clip, but why didn’t Square realize they should have done that themselves?

 On top of all of this, cards may randomly get promoted during the game for winning a fight, upgrading their attack class from P/M to X, and from X to A. The game explains none of this, either.